Logiqx/gps-details/docs/devices/coros/firmware/3.0808.0/README.md

 The VERTIX 2S and APEX 2 have not been tested, but are assumed to perform just like the VERTIX 2 and APEX 2 Pro.

-The APEX Pro and VERTIX also received
+In the absence of a public fix, owners of an APEX Pro or VERTIX with firmware 3.0808.0 are encouraged to [downgrade](../3.0309.0/install.md) to 3.0309.0.